GaryS007/Project-2/README.md

 Rock Paper Scissors game is the original game we all know and love from when we were kids.
 This is a web based game that was built using HTML, CSS and Javascript.

 Players will need to pick the correct option to win a round and then reach 5 wins to beat the computer.
 It includes a Dark & Light mode theme option and is fun for anyone looking to revisit such a nostalgic game.

+There is an intentional delay built into the game, after you choose an option the computers option & results will be displayed after 500ms.

 ![Responsive Design](https://garys007.github.io/Project-2/assets/images/responsive.png)

+Visit the deployed website - [Live link to website](https://garys007.github.io/Project-2/)

 ## Features